-I didn’t expect to write a post about the Coronavirus this week but honestly according to my blog and social media stats it’s all people seem to be interested in, that and cooking recipes, or yoga tutorials.
+I didn’t expect to write an article about the Coronavirus this week but honestly according to my website and social media stats it’s all people seem to be interested in, that and cooking recipes, or yoga tutorials.

 Going by my neighbours we started self-isolating earlier than most people.
 In fact some of my neighbours are still allowing the kids out to play in communal areas, or having playdates, or meeting friends for walks!
 The mind boggles.
 I think how some people have chosen to respond during this pandemic shines a light on why it’s so hard to get people modify their behaviour to prevent climate change.
 If people won’t change their behaviour to protect the vulnerable in their own community, what hope do we have of getting them to do so to protect the vulnerable in other countries?

 Photo is my own.
-Feel free to use for non-commercial reason, credit me and link back to my blog.
+Feel free to use for non-commercial reason, credit me and link back to my website.

 We started our quarantine on a strong footing three weeks ago, going out only to buy food or for some exercise.
 Week one and two were easy enough, after all we’re a house full of home-birds and introverts, but now some of us are beginning to climb the walls.
 Okay, it’s me!
 I’ll admit it.
 I was relishing the opportunity to get some work done; I could focus on my college work, tidy up that garden, maybe squeeze in some crafts.
 I reflected back to the visit of the ‘Beast from the ‘East’ back in 2018.
 The slow down in the speed of society was fabulous, I caught up on all my to-dos and a few more!
 Life was good, but this time it’s different.